We are proud to announce our long awaited truly raw, certified organic cacao powder!

 Chocolate and Dental Caries

-Chocolate's high level of magnesium (131mg per 100 g) is also credited for adding to the euphoria one gets from eating chocolate.
+Chocolate's high level of magnesium (131mg per 100 g), and is also credited for adding to the euphoria one gets from eating chocolate.
 Magnesium levels are found to be low during menstruation.

 Serotonin (3mg/100g) and tyramine (2mg/100g) are also present in chocolate and provide a mild calming, balancing effect.